 An obligation to defend, indemnify and hold harmless another party for risks other than those prescribed by law is a contractual assumption of those risks by the indemnitor.
 The indemnitor has agreed to be liable for those risks.
 Subject to the limits of anti-indemnification legislation, the scope of risks that can be transferred by indemnity are quite broad, potentially including the indemnitee's joint, concurrent, sole, strict and even gross negligence.
 Indemnification agreements can be drafted to include "any and all liabilities including fines, penalties, and all other associated expenses."
 Most indemnification provisions are unlimited in amount (i.e., a blank check!).
-An indemnitor becomes a private insurer of the indemnified liabilities, but usually one under an indemnification agreement not approaching the detail of an insurance policy.
+An indemnification agreement not approaching the detail of an insurance policy.